-Assessments are spread out across the two years and pupils are entered for the appropriate qualification in the Summer term of Year 11.
+The students complete tasks to achieve module certificates and the assessments are spread out across the two years.
+Pupils are entered for the appropriate certificates in the Summer term of Year 11.

-Course work provides 100% of the marks and must be completed by the end of April in year 11
+Course work provides 100% of the marks and must be completed by the end of April in year 11.